srahman77/databrics/Delta Lake/DeltaLake notes.md

        ![image](https://github.com/user-attachments/assets/ce3d2a1a-dbed-40b5-acfd-f4d49f231f75)
      * Refer https://learn.microsoft.com/en-us/azure/databricks/delta/table-properties for available delta properties

-* AutoCompat, OptimizeWrite, Optimise:
+* AutoCompat, OptimizeWrite, Optimise (Auto-optimize (retired term now) meant autocompact and optimizewrite):
      * Optimized Write combines many small writes to the same partition into one larger write operation.
 It is an optimization performed before the data is written to your Delta table(so describe hist will not show it).
 Auto Compaction combines many small files into larger, more efficient files.
 You may need to perform a VACUUM operation afterwards to clean up the remaining small files.
      * Optimized writes are most effective for partitioned tables, as they reduce the number of small files written to each partition by adding another layer of shuffles.
 Auto optimize will try to create files of 128 MB within each partition.
 On the other hand, explicit optimize will compress more and create files of 1 GB each (default value, params: spark.databricks.delta.optimize.maxFileSize).
 The 1 GB default file size was selected from years of customer usage showing that this file size works well on common computational instances.
+     * You might have code that runs coalesce(n) or repartition(n) just before you write out your data to control the number of files written.
+Optimized writes eliminates the need to use this pattern.
      * Auto Compaction is only triggered for partitions or tables that have at least a certain number of small files. *spark.databricks.delta.autoCompact.minNumFiles*.
 Default 50.
-Default o/p file size 128 mb
+Default o/p file size 128 mb.
+     * You can control the output file size by setting the Spark configuration spark.databricks.delta.autoCompact.maxFileSize
      * Auto compaction occurs after a write to a table has succeeded and runs synchronously on the cluster that has performed the write.
 So the write time could increase.
+Auto compaction only compacts files that haven’t been compacted previously.
      * Why need auto compaction if optimize write was used?
 When you are writing frequent small updates to a table.
 In this case, the files will still be small, even after an Optimized Write.
      * ![image](https://github.com/user-attachments/assets/10a58946-7d51-40cc-8059-81ab1e68653d)
+     * In Databricks Runtime 10.4 LTS and above, auto compaction and optimized writes are always enabled for MERGE, UPDATE, and DELETE operations.
+You cannot disable this functionality.

 # Generated columns:
 * This feature is in Public Preview as of 12 sep,2024.